Senex Intelligence Ltd - Customer Data Processing Agreement

 | Anthropic BYOK | Optional Customer-enabled Third-Party Service for answer generation using Customer's own Anthropic account and application programming interface key | Anthropic's service locations, including the United States and other locations used by Anthropic | Prompts, retrieved context, request metadata, Outputs, and other Customer Data transmitted at Customer's instruction | Not approved or enabled by default.
 May be treated as a Customer-enabled Third-Party Service only if all conditions in section 9 are satisfied.
 Requires Customer authorisation and Customer assessment of transfer consequences before use. |

-| Anthropic platform key | Optional Senex-appointed artificial-intelligence model provider using a Senex-held Anthropic account or key | Anthropic's service locations, including the United States and other locations used by Anthropic | Prompts, retrieved context, request metadata, Outputs, and other Customer Data needed for model processing | Not approved or enabled by default.
-If used, Anthropic must be treated as a conditional Senex Sub-processor and separately authorised with appropriate transfer safeguards. |
+Anthropic platform key / anthropic_platform | Optional Senex-appointed artificial-intelligence model provider using a Senex-held Anthropic account or key for answer generation, summarisation, classification, extraction, reasoning, citation-aware response generation, and related model processing | Anthropic service locations, including the United States and other locations used by Anthropic | Prompts, retrieved context, document excerpts, source metadata, request metadata, outputs, and operational metadata needed for the authorised feature |

 | cloudscale.ch or another Swiss-sovereign hosting provider | Optional future Enterprise-tier hosting and compute substrate | Switzerland | Stored Customer Content, application data, audit data, and operational data for customers on that tier | Not active for the Cloudflare-only default configuration.
 Enterprise-specific subprocessor, hosting, transfer, service-level, and security terms require separate review before first Enterprise customer signature. |